armbian/documentation/docs/build-framework/commands.md

 - Parameters (`PARAM=value`, see [Build Switches](/build-framework/switches/)), config files and the command may be given in **any order**.
 - There is **no default config file** — if you keep your settings in `userpatches/config-<name>.conf`, name it explicitly on the command line (`./compile.sh BOARD=... <name>`).
 A config file must not share a name with a command.

+## Basic commands

+Everyday commands for building an image, writing it to media, and managing the build container.

 ### build

 The default command.
 Builds a full OS image (or only the requested artifacts, depending on the switches) for the selected board and release.
 This is what runs when you invoke `./compile.sh` with no command, or explicitly: